ibm-cloud-docs/containers/cs_cluster_scaling.md

 ### Why are my autoscaled worker pools unbalanced?
 {: #scalable-practices-unbalanced}

 During a scale-up, the cluster autoscaler balances nodes across zones, with a permitted difference of plus or minus one (+/- 1) worker node.
 Your pending workloads might not request enough capacity to make each zone balanced.
 In this case, if you want to manually balance the worker pools, [update your cluster autoscaler configmap](#ca_cm) to remove the unbalanced worker pool.
-Then run the `ibmcloud ks worker-pool-rebalance` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_rebalance), and add the worker pool back to the cluster autoscaler configmap.
+Then run the `ibmcloud ks worker-pool rebalance` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_rebalance), and add the worker pool back to the cluster autoscaler configmap.
 {: shortdesc}

 ### Why can't I resize or rebalance my worker pool?
 {: #scalable-practices-resize}

 When the cluster autoscaler is enabled for a worker pool, you cannot [resize](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_pool_resize) or [rebalance](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_rebalance) your worker pools.
 You must [edit the configmap](#ca_cm) to change the worker pool minimum or maximum sizes, or disable cluster autoscaling for that worker pool.
-Don't use the `ibmcloud ks worker-rm` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_rm) to remove individual worker nodes from your worker pool, which can unbalance the worker pool.
+Don't use the `ibmcloud ks worker rm` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_rm) to remove individual worker nodes from your worker pool, which can unbalance the worker pool.
 {: shortdesc}

 Further, if you do not disable the worker pools before you uninstall the `ibm-iks-cluster-autoscaler` Helm chart, the worker pools cannot be resized manually.
 Reinstall the `ibm-iks-cluster-autoscaler` Helm chart, [edit the configmap](#ca_cm) to disable the worker pool, and try again.